reconhub/learn/content/post/practical-stegen.md

 there is any spatial component to the outbreak.
 Since we have the coordinates for each household, it becomes straightforward to plot them with *ggplot2*.
-Here we will use points and color them based on whether or not the student was ill:
+Here we will use points and color them based on whether or not the person was ill:

 ``` r
 ggplot(stegen) +